 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is thought to spread mainly between people who are in close contact with one another (within about six feet) through respiratory droplets when an infected person coughs or sneezes.
 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose or possibly their eyes, but this is not thought to be the main way the virus spreads.

-TSC administration and health services will consider the Centers for Disease Control (CDC), Indiana State Department of Health (ISDH), and local health department recommendations and guidelines related to COVID-19 when making decisions for school plans and protocols pertaining to COVID-19.
+The TSC school board will consider the information published by the Centers for Disease Control (CDC), Indiana State Department of Health (ISDH), and local health department recommendations and guidelines related to COVID-19 when making decisions for school plans and protocols pertaining to COVID-19.
+TSC Health Services will follow COVID plans and protocols set forth by the TSC school board.

 - TSC Health Services Newsletter February 18, 2022